amheap/knot-mosaics/README.md

 The shellfindFiles directory contains dummy files used for runshellfind

 *************************************
-NOTE: The tables of knots that contain knots with crossing number up to 16 are too large for this github repository to store.
+NOTE: The tables of knots that that are included in the 'tables' directory go up to crossing number 13.
+Tables that contain knots with larger crossing number are too large for this github repository to store.
 Here's a link to the full table with crossing number 0 to 16: https://drive.google.com/file/d/1kLz41m4Ywb4vtOfes6FPxPv2YjkG5Bch/view?usp=sharing
 *************************************

 Below are instructions on running various pieces of the project